VI.2.1 "As We May Think": From Vannevar

 a structure for databases and the accesses to them on terminals can be

-developed in using the contemporary technical possibilities to facilitate
+created in using the contemporary technical possibilities as adequate

 By "augmenting human intellect" we mean increasing the capability of a man to approach a complex problem situation, to gain comprehension to suit his particular needs, and to derive solutions to problems.
 10